 11 Common SEO Mistakes and How to Avoid Them

 - Not using Unique Title and Meta Descriptions on all pages –

-Using the keyword in anchor text, related to content on that particular page where the hyperlink is pointing helps Google to index that page with high priority.
+Internal links are hyperlinks that points toward some pages or posts on the same domain.
+Using it give you a chance to reduce bounce rate and to navigate on site.
+Using the keywords in anchor text, related to the content on that particular page where the hyperlink is pointing helps Google to index that page with high priority.

 (c) Alt attribute: Image alt attribute should talk about the content in the image.
 It should be related to content on that particular web page.

 (d) Image Name: Need to use proper Image name for getting the best result in search engine result page (SERP).

 (e) Image Sitemap: image sitemap created and submitted on Google/Bing search engine gives the image better look to appear in SERP.

 At certain time on multiple pages we have similar content.
 If the duplicate content gets indexed our search engine authority gets negatively affected by this.
 To prevent duplicate content to get indexed we need to use the rel-canonical tag in the HTML head of duplicate page/post.